-That almost makes promoted listings a no-brainer.
-If it doesn’t work for you, you won’t get charged a dime.
-And if it does work, you’ll have made sales you wouldn’t have otherwise.
+That almost makes Promoted Listings a no-brainer.
+If your listings don't rank higher and make sales, you won’t be charged a dime.
+And if it does work, you’ll almost certainly have made sales you wouldn’t have otherwise.

-eBay claims that the average promoted listing sees a 30% boost in views.
-That means a lot of extra sales, and you only pay the fees on the ones the ad brought in.
-Sales you won through normal eBay searches are not charged the advertising fee.
+eBay claims that promoted listings see up to a 36% boost in views.
+That means a lot of extra sales, and you only pay the fees on sales the ad brought in.
+Sales you won in searches where you ranked normally are not charged the advertising fee.
+(But see the catch.)

 In short, you get: